Posted on November 20, 2014

 If Apple really wants to leave the world a better place it has the ability to do something genuinely and mind-blowingly meaningful.
-With that kind of money they could build schools, irrigation systems, alternative energy installations and fund vaccination programmes in third world countries.
+With that kind of money it could build schools, irrigation systems, alternative energy installations and fund vaccination programmes in third world countries.
 The list is almost endless and it would not affect their ability to keep selling products.
-Do you think the beneficiaries of these programmes will mind that they all come with an Apple logo?
-They could even pay off the entire national debts of Angola (US$25b), Bangladesh (US$36b) and Ivory Coast (US$25bn) and still have US$73bn left for themselves and their shareholders to play around with.
+I doubt that the beneficiaries of these programmes would mind if they all came with an Apple logo.
+Apple could pay off the entire national debts of Angola (US$25b), Bangladesh (US$36b) and Ivory Coast (US$25bn) and still have US$73bn left for themselves and their shareholders to play around with.

 It’s not just Apple.
 Here are the top 10 American corporations by cash reserves in 2013 (US$):

 - Google $59bn

 - Cisco $47bn

 - Oracle $37bn

 - Qualcomm $32bn